Is the ROG Xbox Ally X worth $1,000? I found out

 Why you can trust IndyBest U.S. reviews

-The Independent employs knowledgeable reviewers to test the latest products, to bring you impartial, honest reviews and recommendations.
+The Independent employs knowledgeable journalists to test the latest products to bring you impartial, honest reviews and recommendations.
 Jake Brigstock is The Independent’s gaming correspondent.
 He has spent countless hours putting a full spectrum of consoles and games through their paces.
 Jake’s experience and critical eye mean he is well-placed to bring you his review of the ROG Xbox Ally X.

 1ROG Xbox Ally X